Skip to content

 1 / 2

 Comprehensive, externally verified points have been awarded on the basis of the company's PEFC FM certification (PEFC ST 1003:2018) as the requirements fully meet the SPOTT indicator criteria.
-Additional points have not been awarded as the area of PEFC certified FMUs could not be verified using publicly available information.
-The company's own reporting only covers information on fire monitoring systems implemented by its unit-CENIBRA.
+Additional points have not been awarded as the percentage of company landbank certified by PEFC is unclear.
+The company's own reporting only covers information on fire monitoring systems implemented by its unit CENIBRA.

 • N